itsdeemab/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly
 Description
 a script that displays current directory contents using a long format with user and group IDs displayed numerically

+Script
+6-firstdirectory
+Description
+a script that creates a directory.